Mental Prayer is Objectively Superior to Vocal

-Unfortunately, only a few years later, Pius XII would approve his radical change to Holy Week, which allowed Bugini to take his first shots against the cherished devotions of the faithful.
+Unfortunately, only a few years later, Pius XII would approve his radical change to Holy Week, which allowed such errors (later promoted by Bugnini) to take their first shots against the cherished devotions of the faithful.
 This reform reoriented the liturgy to disallow or suppress the various practices to which that the faithful were accustomed (for example, the 40 hours devotion).
 The reformers called the Pius Holy Week reform the “first battering ram that pierced through a hitherto static liturgy.”
 In their mind, they were liberating the faithful from their own prayers into the higher form of “active participation.”
 In reality, they were introducing a spiritual error which would eventually erupt in the later 60s and 70s with the promulgation of the New Mass.
 In one of the many contradictions of the conciliar revolution, the reformers forced everyone to abandon their prayers and pray in a way they never asked for, all in the name of being “pastoral.”

 Timothy S. Flanders